Interior Designing and Interior Decorating, the Difference?

 - On completion of a 3ds Max with V-Ray course, an Autodesk-certified course completion certificate is provided.

 - On completion of a SketchUp Pro with V-Ray course, a Trimble-certified course completion certificate is provided.

 Interior decorators can undergo SketchUp training, which helps depict their furnishing plan in a 3D model.
 This enables them to explain their vision to clients with greater detail.
 Interior designers must enrol for 3ds Max courses, to learn how to design spaces efficiently by applying various tools available in 3ds Max.
-To enrol for SketchUp Pro with V-Ray or 3ds Max with V-Ray course, send us an enquiry on email@example.com or WhatsApp +91 7304942079.
+To enrol for SketchUp Pro with V-Ray or 3ds Max with V-Ray course, send us an enquiry on +91 7304942079 or email at email@example.com.